'It’s not a surveillance program'... US govt isn't going all Beijing on us with border face-recog, official tells Congress

 Although the report doesn’t discuss any specific technology, Charles Romine, the director of Information Technology Laboratory at NIST, a research lab working under the Department of Commerce, did mention convolutional neural networks.

 NIST is involved in the Traveler Verification Service, a program to assess the performance of prototype and commercial algorithms to assist the DHS with automatic facial and biometric scans at the border.
 Romine said there was still a wide range in the performance of the algorithms tested.
 Although NIST doesn’t have direct knowledge of the face-matching algorithms used since they’re submitted for review as black boxes, the best ones use machine learning, apparently.

 It’s well known that convolutional neural networks struggle most when trying to identify women and people of darker skin from their faces.
 Romine warned that it was “unlikely that every demographic will be identical in performance across the board, whether that’s age, rage, or sex.”
 But he did say that “those demographic effects are diminishing as technology improves."
 Wagner also said DHS wasn’t seeing “noticeable discrepancies against certain demographics,” too.

 That’s in stark contrast with what experts said during a previous congressional hearing held by the House committee on oversight and reform in May.
 A panel of technical and legal experts urged lawmakers to consider a moratorium, preventing law enforcement and immigration enforcement from using the technology, over fear that the potential for inaccuracies and misuse were too great.

 The DHS have been employing all sorts of biometric technology such as DNA matching or fingerprint and iris scanning for decades.
-So it’s unlikely that the government will scrap facial recognition will be scrapped despite experts calling for a moratorium or cities like San Francisco banning it.
+So it’s unlikely that the government will scrap facial recognition despite experts calling for a moratorium or cities like San Francisco banning it.